-10.4 The Council will work with the New Anglia Local Enterprise Partnership, Suffolk County Council, and Suffolk districts, particularly within the Ipswich Strategic Planning Area to deliver the employment and housing growth set out in this strategy.
-The Ipswich Strategic Policy Area Board, which comprises Councillors and Officers from the five Ipswich Strategic Planning Area authorities, was set up in 2007 to ensure the local authorities work together to deliver the vision for the Ipswich Strategic Planning Area.
+10.3 The Council will work with the New Anglia Local Enterprise Partnership, Suffolk County Council, and Suffolk districts, particularly within the Ipswich Strategic Planning Area to deliver the employment and housing growth set out in this strategy.
+The Ipswich Policy Area Board, which comprises councillors and officers from the five Ipswich Strategic Planning Area authorities, was set up in 2007.
+It is now called the Ipswich Strategic Planning Area Board and its purpose is to ensure the local authorities work together to deliver the vision for the Ipswich Strategic Planning Area.
 This Board continues to be an important delivery mechanism for the Ipswich Strategic Planning Area.